wilius/syndrome-minifier/README.md

 Syndrome Minifier is javascript and css minifier.

+### Requirements

+    Java 1.6 or higher
+    A proper config file (Exampla available on github)

 ### Example Config

 Create a xml file with name syndrome.xml.
 An example of this file like below: